zzhaozeng/daily-arXiv-ai-enhanced/README.md

    4. `EMAIL`: your email for push to github
    5. `NAME`: your name for push to github
 7. Go to your-own-repo -> Actions -> arXiv-daily-ai-enhanced
 8. You can manually click **Run workflow** to test if it works well (it may takes about one hour).
-By default, this action will automatically run every day You can modify it in `.github/workflows/run.yml`
+By default, this action will automatically run every day.
+You can modify it in `.github/workflows/run.yml`
-9. If you wish to modify the content in `README.md`, do not directly edit README.md.
-You should edit `template.md`.

 # To-do list
 - [x] Replace markdown with GitHub pages front-end.